 iSimangaliso, meaning miracle and wonder, is South Africa’s first UNESCO Site!
 And deservedly so!
 Not only is it place of natural beauty, but it’s also home to some of South Africa’s last remaining swamp forests, and the largest estuary in all of Africa!

 Birders will have fun spotting the 526 bird species, while beach bums can enjoy the 220km of beach!
 My favourite part about iSimangaliso though was the wildlife – including several encounters with one of the most dangerous of all African wildlife….

-My favourite tour though involved monkeys, because of course it would!
+My favourite tour though involved monkeys because of course, it would!
 These aren’t your average monkeys though, Samango monkeys are highly endangered and Cape Vidal in iSimangaliso is one of the best places in the world to spot them…or should I say hear them.
-You usually hear their distinctive shrill long before you see them.
+You usually hear they’re distinctive shrill long before you see them.
 If you just happen to look up and see one peering at you through the branches of a tree, be warned, she’s probably after your lunch!
 Samango monkeys are notorious lunch stealers!
 Don’t say that you haven’t been warned!

 If you’re in iSimangaliso from June to November, you may also be interested in a whale watching tour.
 They’re virtually guaranteed at this time of year as they are migrating.
 We got within 10 meters and witnessed multiple breaching!
 Just take my advice though and take a seasickness tablet if the sea is rough.
 Despite the captain’s warning, I protested, but I never get seasick.
 You can guess what happened next.